Jasmit22/LibraryInventory/README.md

 4. Click on any member, a pop-up will appear with their personal information, books they are borrowing and book they have requested to be put on hold (information cannot be edited as that is outside of the scope of our system)
 5. Click the "X" on the top right or click outside the pop-up to close it

-## Walkthrough 6: View Delivery Status
+## 🚚Walkthrough 6: View Delivery Status

 1. Click "View Deliveries" on the left bar or press Alt (or Option ⌥ on Mac) + D
 2. Enter a title, or an author, or a genre, or a status (ie. On Schedule, In Transit, Delayed, Delivered), or location (ie. Publisher A/B/C. Member A/B/C or Library) (Member in this context refers to another library that is a member of the library network)